-CSD 803 Research Methods in Communicative Sciences and Disorders CSD 813 Neuroanatomy and Neurophysiology of Speech, Language, and Hearing CSD 815 Acquired Language Disorders CSD 820 Language Assessment and Intervention: Early Stages .
-3 CSD 821 Language Assessment and Intervention: Later Stages .
-3 CSD 830 Fluency Disorders CSD 840 Voice Disorders CSD 855 Assessment and Treatment of Dysphagia 3 CSD 860 Articulation and Phonological Disorders CSD 865 Motor Speech Disorders CSD 880 Clinical Proseminar in Communicative Sciences and Disorders CSD 883 Clinical Practicum in Speech-Language Pathology
+Requirements for both Plan A and Plan B (45 credits): All of the following courses (45 credits): CSD 803 Research Methods in Communicative Sciences and Disorders Neuroanatomy and Neurophysiology of Speech, CSD CSD 815 Acquired Language Disorders. . .
+Language Assessment and Intervention: Early Stages .
+3 CSD CSD 821 Language Assessment and Intervention: Later Stages .
+3 CSD 830 Fluency Disorders Voice Disorders.

+Assessment and Treatment of Dysphagia

-In exceptional circumstances, with the approval of the department chairperson, a program of study may be designed with reduced emphasis on clinical education and increased emphasis on other academic areas, which would be reflected in the content of the master's degree final examination or thesis requirements.
+Articulation and Phonological Disorders.
+CSD CSD 855 CSD 860 CSD 865 Motor Speech Disorders CSD 880 Clinical Proseminar in Communicative Sciences and Disorders.
+CSD 883 Clinical Practicum in Speech-Language chairperson, a program of study may be designed with reduced emphasis on clinical education and increased emphasis on other academic areas, which would be reflected in the content of the master's degree final examination or thesis requirements.
+Additional Requirements for Plan A (6 credits): The following course: CSD 899 Master's Thesis Research.
+Successful completion of an oral thesis defense.
+Additional Requirements for Plan B (6 credits): 1.
+Six additional credits in courses approved by the student's academic ad-

-COMMUNICATION ARTS AND SCIENCES Department of Communicative Sciences and Disorders

-Additional Requirements for Plan A (6 credits):

-- 1. The following course:

-- CSD 899 Master's Thesis Research.....

-- 2. Successful completion of an oral thesis defense.

-Additional Requirements for Plan B (6 credits):

-- Six additional credits in courses approved by the student's academic advisor. - 2.
 Successful completion of a departmental final examination.